Richard Quest goes round the world in 8 days

 (CNN)Ten airlines, nine countries, eight days, one journey.
 Those are the vital statistics that cover the round-the-world trip Richard Quest undertook this month.

 Oh, one more twist: He did it all on low-cost carriers.
+The final airfare tab: $2,345.
+Click on the interactive above for details about each leg of the flight.

 Low-cost carriers -- or budget airlines -- generally offer cheaper fares and cut business costs by offering fewer amenities than traditional airlines.